From Saint Tropez to Nice, it’s time for a tour of the Côte d’Azur!

 Another busy and glamorous hotspot in the summer months, St Tropez is almost the opposite in the winter, heading back to its roots as a small fishing port.
 Vieux Port is a great place to spend the day.
 You can check out some of the insane super yachts, explore the old-style charm of the town in La Plonche (the fisherman’s quarter) or take a trip to the 17th Century citadel for amazing views.
 If you’re a foodie you’ll find excellent seafood here, but prices are high!
 To help plan your trip, check out these Top Things To Do In St Tropez.

 Oh Monaco!
 It’s own principality, but being just a 25-minute journey by train from Nice means it’s a great day trip (especially as its incredibly pricey to stay there).
 We stepped foot inside the Casino de Monte-Carlo, gawped at the supercars lining the streets, checked out the yachts in the marina and watched cars take on the world’s most famous hairpin bend.
 It was fun to see the glitz and glam for ourselves, and with the train ticket only being 8 EUR, it was possible to visit on a budget!

-Menton is a sleepy town in comparison to the likes of Nice and Cannes, but it’s unique position right on the border with Italy makes it super special.
+Menton is a sleepy town in comparison to the likes of Nice and Cannes, but it’s unique position right on the border with Italy makes it super special and I’d 100% include it in a south of France itinerary.
 It has a micro-climate a few degrees warmer than the rest of France, and people living there have access to the best produce in both France and Italy, with it being easy to nip over the border to the Italian markets.
 It’s also home to Mirazur – one of just a handful of Michelin starred restaurants in the world.
 It’s certainly put Menton on the map!

 Enjoyed this post?
 Pin it for later…